TriumphLLC/Blend4Web/deploy/doc/en/_sources/postprocessing_effects.txt

     * Enables bokeh effect and makes available the ``Bokeh Intensity`` parameter for adjusting the strength of the effect.

-    * Enables the ``Front Start`` and ``Rear Start`` parameters for setting soft transition between the distance from camera where the effect start to occur and the distanse where it reaches its full strength.
+    * Enables the ``Front Start`` and ``Rear Start`` parameters for setting soft transition between the distance from camera where the effect start to occur and the distance where it reaches its full strength.

     * Enables ``Foreground Blur`` parameter that is described below.